driving-behavior/DBNet/README.md

 6. [License](#license)

 ## Introduction
-This work is based on our [arXiv paper](https://arxiv.org/abs/1804.xxxx), which is going to appear in CVPR 2018.
+This work is based on our [research paper](https://arxiv.org/abs/1804.xxxx), which is going to appear in CVPR 2018.
 We propose a large-scale dataset for driving behavior learning, namely, DBNet.
 You can also check our [dataset webpage](http://www.drivingbehavior.org/) for a deeper introduction.

-In this repository, we release __demo code__ and __partial prepared data__ for training with only images, as well as leveraging feature maps or point clouds. (__More demo models and scripts are released soon!__)
+In this repository, we release __demo code__ and __partial prepared data__ for training with only images, as well as leveraging feature maps or point clouds.
+The prepared data are accessible [here](https://drive.google.com/open?id=1NjhHwV_q6EMZ6MiGhZnqxg7yRCawx79c). (__More demo models and scripts are released soon!__)

 ## Requirements